TARADevOps/tsuki-webshop/DOCKER_setup.md

 ## Overview:

-The desired result of following this document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server utilizing PHP-FPM with built in SSL termination & WAF - all ochestrated and managed by Docker-Compose.
+The desired result of the following document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server utilizing PHP-FPM with built in SSL termination & WAF - all ochestrated and managed by Docker-Compose.

 The deployment is comprised of the following technologies: